Recreation Facilities Re-Opening Plan

 As part of the Town’s COVID response, this summer Sandy Beach will not be guarded, and users will be at their own risk.
 The guidelines for reopening are listed below.

 - Distance Requirements: Min. of 6 ft. distance between toweling & beach blanket groups.

 - Face Coverings & Group Size Limits: 10 people (max) when seated.

 - Other Beach Activities: Ball sports allowed on the beach.

 All fishing is open in season with the proper permits.
 Fishing can be done easily while practicing social distancing.

-Under the Massachusetts Executive Office of Environmental Affairs Outdoor Recreation Advisory Task Force guidelines, Danvers Recreation will be allowed to operate programming this summer.
-While the guidelines will permit some activities in Phase 2, the Town is aiming to offer as close to normal as possible, beginning in Phase 3.
-Danvers Recreation will be working closely with the Danvers Board of Health on providing safe and affordable recreation programming for our residents.
+Under the Massachusetts Executive Office of Environmental Affairs Outdoor Recreation Advisory Task Force guidelines, Danvers Recreation is currently offering programming this summer.
+The town is offering programs at three sites, Endicott Park, Highlands School, and Plains Park in Phase 3.
+Danvers Recreation will be working closely with the Danvers Board of Health on continuing to provide safe and affordable recreation programming for our residents.